Jocelin-T/plafor/README.md

 ### Unit Testing
 1. Download and install [Composer](https://getcomposer.org/download/)
-2. From the project root (the directory that contains the application and system directories) type the following from the command line: ``composer require --dev phpunit/phpunit``
+2. From the project root (the directory that contains the application and system directories) type the following from the command line: ``composer update``
 3. From the project root run unit tests typing the following from the command line : ``vendor\bin\phpunit``

 ## Code Coverage